About Us

 • Issue hydrological and meteorological forecasts for public, mountaineering expedition, civil aviation, and for the mitigation of natural disasters.

-• Conduct special studies required for the policy makers and for the development of hydrological and meteorological sciences in the region.
+• Conduct special studies required for policy makers and for the development of hydrological and meteorological sciences in the region.